BURTools/burt/doc/JSON.md

   to the package produced by the containing package declaration.
 This is `true` by default when the `type` is `library` and `false` by default when the `type` is `executable`.
 This property can be overridden by the [Module Rules](#module-rule) defined in the `rules` property.
+- `name` : **[optional]** the name of the module.
+If this is omitted, the name of the root directory of the module is used as the name of the module.
+For example, if the module is located at `path/to/MyModule`, the name of the module would be `MyModule`.
 - `privateHeaderDirs` : **[optional]** the list of directories that contain header files to be included within the module itself.
 For libraries, these header files are not exported to the package and cannot be used by dependency modules.
 These paths are relative to the root of the module.
 This property can be appended by